anhuk/bank-record/README.md

 # Bank Record

-Somaday something will be here...
+Someday something will be here...

 TODO: